crweiner/hacktoberfest-swag-list/README.md

     - The PR is labelled as ```hacktoberfest-accepted``` by a maintainer
   - Once your PR's are approved fill out the submission form [here](https://camunda.com/hacktoberfest2021/)

-#### **Switch Blade**
+#### **Switch Blade** (Stickers, Letter of Contribution)

+- **Requirements**:  Three or more open and valid pull requests to the repository
 - **Swag**: Stickers, Letter of Contribution
-- **Requirements**:  Three or more open and valid pull requests to the repository.
 - **How to sign up**: Join Switch Blade's [Discord](https://community.switchblade.xyz/) and start contributing.
 - **Issues**: Check out the issues at [SwitchbladeBot/switchblade](https://github.com/SwitchbladeBot/switchblade/issues).
+- **Notes**:
-- **Notes**: Once you have your three pull requests open, you should message a core developer on discord about your stickers.
-They'll verify your contributions and take your shipment address.
+  - Once you have your three pull requests open, you should message a core developer on discord about your stickers.
+  - They'll verify your contributions and take your shipment address.

 ### The Original - **DigitalOcean, Appwrite, Intel, and Deepsource** (T-shirt, stickers)